chamabreu/timetracker_react/README.md

 14:11 - : Optimizing Process
 Tasks:
-- Dateform
-- 15:00 - : Better counter logic
-- Reset Counter on Tasktracker when save
-- User Feedback for Saving
 - 14:11 - 15:00: better and cleaner UI
+- 15:00 - 15:30: Counter logic now depends on Date.now() to ensure a stable time measurement
+- 15:30 - 15:50: Shifted TaskCounter up to be able to reset Counter on Tasktracker
+- 15:50 - 16:20: Updated Timeview in Tasktracker and Recordings.
+Now the Time and Date is good to read.
+User Feedback for Saving implemented.
+- 16:20 - 16:40: Implementing Table in Recordings.
+First Time I used a table from Bootstrap.
+Worked fine.